citp/privacy-policy-historical/k/ka/kab/kabalarians.com.md

 ### Principle 3 - Consent

-We shall require the customer's knowledge and consent for the collection, use or disclosure of their personal information, except where required or permitted by law.
+We shall require the customer's knowledge and consent for the collection, use, or disclosure of their personal information, except where required or permitted by law.

 ### Principle 4 - Limiting Collection